ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_bioconda_recipes.rst

 Note that:

 * The download package is specified under 'source'.
 It links to a static version with a checksum (see `the bioconda recipe guidelines <https://bioconda.github.io/guidelines.html#hashes>`_).
+There will need to be a tagged release on the source repository to make this possible.
 * Requirements define the dependencies you need.
 You'll need to specify the package you're wrapping here, as well as r-workflowscriptscommon and r-optparse.
 * The build section as used here (with 'generic') identifies the code as non-platform-specific.
 * The test sections runs commands to check the installation has worked.
 Using --help makes sure that e.g. optparse has loaded correctly, as well as the scripts being installed.
 DO NOT run any further testing here- Bioconda is only interested in whether the install works, downstream testing will be done by the user post-install.